BlankCanvasStudio/BitDrift/README.md

 -a <path>	Add a file or folder to the sync list
 -i <path>	Add a file or folder to the ignore list
--h6 <repo>	Hydrate a Git repo using metadata from .hydrate -r	Run a sync once for the current config
--e	Enable and start the systemd BitDrift service
+-h6 <repo>	Hydrate a Git repo using metadata from .hydrate -r	<optional folder names> Run a sync once for the current config -e	Enable and start the systemd BitDrift service
 -l <path>	Load (download) a remote path to the local machine -X <remote path>:<local path>	Load (download) a remote path to the local machine to a specific location